Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/media/src/media.rst

 Architecture
 ------------------------
-Applications interact with media according to the following :ref:`media_architecture`.
+The applications interact with media according to the following figure.

 .. figure:: ../figures/media_architecture.svg
    :scale: 110%